Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Experiment Details

 To evaluate how algorithms perform when the underlying physical infrastructure is extensive, we utilize the WX500 topology within Virne.
 WX500, with 500 nodes and approximately 13,000 links, represents a significantly larger and denser environment compared to WX100 (100 nodes, ~500 links) or other real-world topologies like GEANT (40 nodes) and BRAIN (161 nodes) used in earlier evaluations.
 The VN arrival rate ($\eta$) for WX500 is appropriately adjusted to reflect its increased capacity, ensuring a comparable level of resource contention.
 The performance of various algorithms on WX500 is detailed in Table~\ref{tab:results_wx500}.

-We observe that PPO-DualGAT and PPO-DualGCN, continue to exhibit strong performance on the large-scale WX500 network.
+We observe that PPO-DualGAT and PPO-DualGCN continue to exhibit strong performance on the large-scale WX500 network.
 This demonstrates the good scalability of their learned policies to more complex physical infrastructures.
-While other RL methods with simpler extractors exhibit limited performance, this suggests that \numcirc{11} \textit{ the capability to effectively capture and process complex topological information becomes increasingly critical in larger networks}.
+While other RL methods with simpler extractors, like PPO-MLP, exhibit limited performance, this suggests that \numcirc{14} \textit{the capability to effectively capture and process complex topological information becomes increasingly critical in larger networks}.
 Additionally, while MCTS and meta-heuristics (GA-Meta, PSO-Meta, SA-Meta, TS-Meta) can sometimes achieve competitive solution quality, their AST becomes a significant bottleneck on larger networks.
+Furthermore, it is interesting that \numcirc{15} \textit{there is also a trade-off between maximizing immediate revenue and ensuring long-term network efficiency}.
+Simpler models like PPO-MLP exemplify the first approach, achieving the highest total revenue (LAR) by aiming to maximize acceptance volume.
+In contrast, sophisticated models like PPO-DualGAT exemplify the second, securing the highest resource efficiency (LRC) with a strategic policy that prioritizes high-quality placements to preserve resource utilization efficiency.